artefactual/atom-docs/user-manual/add-edit-content/archival-descriptions.rst

 ..
 TIP::

    An :term:`administrator` can enable more permissive slug generation via
-   |gears| **Admin > Settings > Global**.
-When enabled, capitalization, accents,
+   |gears| **Admin > Settings > Global > Permalinks**.
+When enabled, capitalization,
-   and some special characters are preserved.
+   accents, and some special characters are preserved.
 For more information, see:

    * :ref:`permissive-slugs`
    * :ref:`slugs-in-atom`